Prayag-Chawla/REST-API-using-Flask/README.md

 # REST-API-using-Flask

-Now, what even is Flask, and RESR API?
+Now, what even is Flask, and REST API?

 Flask is a micro web framework written in Python that is well-suited for building REST APIs due to its flexibility and simplicity.
 REST APIs are a way to access web services using a set of operations.
 We can make Flask API more secure with basic authentication using Flask basic authentication.
 REST API is a basic architecture that many high-end APIs follow, it is basically a structure.